-This should go without saying that all employees should be given these polices to read and sign off that they understand the policies.
+This should go without saying that all employees should be given these policies to read and sign off that they understand the policies.

 When you tell your employees, explain why you’re doing it and the risks your business faces from the misuse of digital assets.
 Reassure them you’re not doing it to spy on their personal life, but to create a compliant and law-abiding workplace.
 Because their activities will now be less private, encourage your staff to keep their personal communication with their smartphones.
 Also, provide a copy of your written policy to employees to read and sign.

 5. Get the Right Technology if You Decide to Monitor Employees Online

 You don’t need to know every activity an employee does, review apps, and utilize software that can alert you problems, that way you can deal with issues and go about your day.

 Monitoring your employees for security, compliance, and productivity does not have to be a difficult task.
 If you want to learn more about security, or any other IT issue that might help your business.
 Please get in touch with us at 570-371-5800.